 Sometimes, some extra bromine or chlorine will do the trick.
 If needed, use the appropriate chemicals to increase or decrease your spa’s pH.
 Always clean your hot tub filter as well to ensure you are rid of all contaminants.
 Failure to do so could keep the newly-added chemicals from doing their job.

 If your water has not cleared within 24 hours, it is time to drain, clean and rinse your tub.
 When refilling your tub, using a hose filter can help to eliminate water impurities.
 Once refilled, test the water, add the necessary chemicals and allow the water to circulate for a good 24 hours before retesting.
 Once you receive a good test, you can resume use of your spa.

 Vintage Hot Tubs

 Need more tips on keeping your hot tub clean and uncontaminated?
 Vintage Hot Tubs, the oldest and most-experienced hot tub dealer on Vancouver Island, can help.
 We have been serving B.C. residents since 1978 and have the largest selection of hot tubs in the area.
 Our showrooms, located in Victoria and Langford, boast an extensive collection of hot tubs, hot tub covers and swim spas.
-Our experts are always on hand to answer any questions, from the warranty on Dimension One Spas to the durability of a Covana hot tub cover.
+Our experts are always on hand to answer any questions, from the warranty to the durability of a Covana hot tub cover.